HDRinstant standalone version will allow you to capture the best frame of your video, enhance it with HDR and apply tone-mapping options.

 If the subject is moving slowly, we recommend using lower shutter speed.
 For example, when shooting passengers, it is better to set your shutter speed at 1/250 of a second.

 - Number of FPS – Frames Per Second

 The number of FPS will depend on the speed of your subject’s movement.
 The faster the movement, the higher the number of FPS should be.

-If the subject is moving fast, we recommend at least 60 FPS.
+If the subject is moving fast, we recommend 120 FPS.